robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/21-scripting/21-scripting-slides.md

 ## What is a Script?

-Just some code that does something.

-- Usually written in a scripting language.
+Code that automates a task.

-- Can be as simple or as complex as needed!
+Can be as simple or as complex as needed!

 Let's write a script:

-- Create a file called `my_script.py`
-- Open the file in `Atom`.
-- Type the line

 ```python
 print("hello world!")